Laurie Etheridge: Career

-His first attempt at speedway, in 1963, was thwarted when his bike was stolen and he did not resume the sport until 1966.
+Etheridge's first attempt at speedway, in 1963, was thwarted when his bike was stolen and he did not resume the sport until 1966.

-In 1967, he signed for Exeter Falcons and managed three appearances for them in that season.
+In 1967, Etheridge signed for Exeter Falcons and managed three appearances for them in that season.
 His career really started the following year, when he was signed up for Hackney Hawks by Len Silver and their partner team Rayleigh Rockets.
 A good season for Rayleigh resulted in a full-time contract for Hackney.

-He was a Crayford Kestrels regular for eight years from 1975, achieving nearly 300 league and cup appearances as a Kestrel.
+Etheridge was a Crayford Kestrels regular for eight years from 1975, achieving nearly 300 league and cup appearances as a Kestrel.
 Crayford held a testimonial season for Etheridge in 1982.

 In the 1975 National League Riders' Championship at Wimbledon on 27 September, Etheridge and Brian Collins both finished on 13 points but in the run-off for the title, Collins fell off in the first lap and Etheridge rode a solitary four laps to be crowned champion.

 Etheridge was in the side when Crayford won their only trophy during the 1980 National League season.
-The Crayford team became the Fours Champions during the 1980 National League Four-Team Championship, however due to machine troubles Etheridge didn't start a race in the final of the tournament.
+The Crayford team became the Fours Champions during the 1980 National League Four-Team Championship, however due to machine troubles, Etheridge didn't start a race in the final of the tournament.

-His last race was at Newcastle for Canterbury in 1983.
+Etheridge's last race was at Newcastle for Canterbury in 1983.